Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Introduction

 \subsection{Structures of biomolecules}

 The functionality of a biomolecule, in particular of a protein, is largely governed by the dynamics of its 3D shape (structure).
-Structural biology focuses on developing experimental and computational methods for determining the structure and dynamics of biomolecules.
+Much of structural biology is devoted to developing experimental and computational methods for determining the structure and dynamics of biomolecules.

 Historically, the structure of proteins has been obtained through X-ray crystallography.
 As the name suggests, the approach requires one to crystallize the protein.
 One can then experimentally measure X-ray scattering data from such crystals.
 Computational methods (phase recovery) combined with experimental protocols are then used to recover the 3D electron density function of the protein from the scattering data.
 The final step is to fold the primary structure of the protein (which can be determined from the gene sequence that codes for its synthesis) into the recovered 3D electron density function.
 This step is fairly straightforward if the density function has sufficient 3D resolution and the folding yields an atomic model of the protein (structure).